 A hot July afternoon beside the river Thames at Marlow is always to be savoured.
 Panting dogs, bored children, enthusiastic mothers, white linen-clad ladies, zoom lenses and bulging camera bags in evidence.
 Pensioners gathered to see HM Queen’s procession of Swan Uppers make their way upriver on their five-day journey to record the swan population on stretches of the River Thames in the counties of Middlesex, Surrey, Buckinghamshire, Berkshire and Oxfordshire.

 This historic ceremony dates from the twelfth century, when the Crown claimed ownership of all mute swans as at that time, swans – especially the young cygnets were a prized dish at banquets and feasts.
 As with the deer from the great parks and forests, punishment for poaching Crown property was harsh.
-No longer eaten, today the Crown retains the right to ownership of all unmarked mute swans in open water, but The Queen only exercises her ownership on certain stretches of the Thames and its surrounding tributaries.
-This ownership is shared with the Worshipful Company of Vintners and the Worshipful Company of Dyers, who were granted rights of ownership by the Crown in the fifteenth century.
+As the former are no longer eaten, today the Crown retains the right to ownership of all unmarked mute swans in open water, but The Queen only exercises her ownership on certain stretches of the Thames and its surrounding tributaries.
+This ownership is shared with the Worshipful Company of Vintners and Worshipful Company of Dyers, who were granted rights of ownership by the Crown in the fifteenth century.
 The Queen’s Swan Uppers wear traditional scarlet uniforms and each boat flies their flags and pennants.
 On passing Windsor Castle, the rowers stand to attention in their boat with oars raised and salute “Her Majesty The Queen, Seigneur of the Swans”.
 When a brood of cygnets is sighted, a cry of “All up!” is given to signal that the boats should get into position.
 Once rounded up on the water, the birds are taken ashore to be weighed and measured to obtain estimates of growth rate and the birds are examined for any sign of injury commonly caused by fishing hooks and line.